Configure ARP inspection

 ARP inspection ensures that an attacker cannot send an ARP response with the attacker MAC address, so long as the correct MAC address and the associated IP address are in the static ARP table.

-When you enable ARP inspection, the threat defense device compares the MAC address, IP address, and source interface in all ARP packets to static entries in the ARP table, and takes the following actions:
+When you enable ARP inspection, the Firewall Threat Defense device compares the MAC address, IP address, and source interface in all ARP packets to static entries in the ARP table, and takes the following actions:

 • If the IP address, MAC address, and source interface match an ARP entry, the packet is passed through.

-• If there is a mismatch between the MAC address, the IP address, or the interface, then the threat defense device drops the packet.
+• If there is a mismatch between the MAC address, the IP address, or the interface, then the Firewall Threat Defense device drops the packet.

-• If the ARP packet does not match any entries in the static ARP table, then you can set the threat defense device to either forward the packet out all interfaces (flood), or to drop the packet.
+• If the ARP packet does not match any entries in the static ARP table, then you can set the Firewall Threat Defense device to either forward the packet out all interfaces (flood), or to drop the packet.

 Note